TIBCOSoftware/snappydata/docs/howto/connect_jdbc_client_pool_driver.md

 # How to Connect with JDBC Client Pool Driver

+###Note: I think this section should be merged with the other 'How to connect using JDBC' section (jags)

-JDBC client pool driver is a special implementation over normal [JDBC driver](/howto/connect_using_jdbc_driver.md).
-The benefit of using JDBC pool driver over a normal JDBC driver is that whenever the first connection request is made, a pool of connections gets created internally.
+JDBC client pool driver provides built-in connection pooling and relies on the non-pooled [JDBC driver](/howto/connect_using_jdbc_driver.md).
+The driver will initialize the pool when the first connection is created using this driver.
 Thereafter, for every request, the connection is returned from the pool instead of establishing a new connection with the server.
-This saves the cost of establishing a connection every time you run a point lookup query and thus improves performance.
+We recommend using the pooled driver for low latency operations (e.g. a point lookup query) and when using the Spark JDBC data source API (see example below).
+When accessing SnappyData from Java frameworks such as Spring we recommend you use pooling provided in the framework and switch to using the non-pooled driver.

+#### (Jags) I don't understand this below section.
+It doesn't make sense with no context on what property you are talkign about.
+I don't know the exact semantics but perhaps this is the wording .....
+The underlying pool is uniquely associated with the set of properties passed when creating the connection.
+If any of the properties change a new pool will be created.
+#### (Jags) it is super important for us to document the caveats - if you set a connection property like autocommit(false) other connection requests on this pool will also have this property set.
+Not sure if this issue exists.
+If so, critical to document and provide suggestions.
+Lizy, please verify.

 !!!Important
 	Internally, the JDBC client pool driver maintains a map, where the key is the property and the value is the connection pool.
 Therefore in a second request, if you pass a different property object, then internally it adds another record in the map.

-!!!
-Note
-	  We recommend you to use the JDBC client pool driver only for smart connector and for point-lookup queries.

 **To connect to SnappyData Cluster using JDBC client pool driver**, use the url of the form: </br> `jdbc:snappydata:pool://<host>:<port>`